 The present study, while contributing valuable insights, does have a few limitations that may provide opportunities for future research.
 Firstly, as a considerable number of items in the DASS-Y were identified as having disordered categories for primary school students through the Rasch analysis, it is recommended that the cutoff value is adjusted for this population.
 The repercussions of such a modification on the final results are uncertain and not within the scope of the present study’s predictions.
 Therefore, future research should concentrate on evaluating the outcomes after eliminating the issues of disordered category items and adjusting the cutoff value.
-Secondly, due to the use of convenience sampling for participant recruitment, the sample was predominantly drawn from primary school students in two southwestern Chinese cities and middle school students from central provincial capitals.
+Secondly, due to the use of convenience and purposive sampling for participant recruitment, the sample was predominantly drawn from primary school students in two southwestern Chinese cities and middle school students from central provincial capitals.
 This sampling strategy may create limitations in the generalizability of the findings to broader populations.
-Therefore, psychometric studies using more representative samples are needed in future.6 Conclusions
+Therefore, psychometric studies using more representative samples are needed in future.
+Thirdly, although the Chinese version of DASS-Y exhibited satisfactory concurrent validity and strong internal reliability, it should be noted that the fit index for the factorial validity, the RMSEA, was marginally elevated.
+This contributed to the three-factor structure model not fully conforming to all established criteria.
+Considering that the DASS-Y is a new scale, the results of the present study do not conclusively eliminate the potential existence of alternate factor structures inherent to the scale.
+Consequently, future studies should further explore this issue.
+Fourthly, in the translation process of the scale, a small pilot study was carried out to ascertain that potential participants could adequately comprehend the scale items.
+However, comprehensive qualitative analysis, including extensive interviews, was not conducted.
+Considering that the DASS-Y is a newly translated instrument targeted at youth, the clarity and accessibility of language expression is of pivotal importance.
+As such, additional rigorous qualitative investigation to further examine and ensure its comprehensibility is recommended.
+Fifthly, with respect to criterion validity, the present cross-sectional study only evaluated the concurrent validity of the two scales.
+Future longitudinal research should also assess predictive validity.
+Such an examination would facilitate a better understanding of how well the scale score predicts future outcomes.
+Consequently, a higher predictive validity could enable more accurate decision-making.

+6 Conclusions

 In spite of the aforementioned limitations, being the first to translate the original English DASS-Y into another language, the present study demonstrated that the Chinese version of DASS-Y possessed similar psychometric properties to the English version.
 Consequently, the Chinese DASS-Y can be reliably, validly, and more appropriately applied to assess depression, anxiety, and stress among Chinese children and adolescents compared with the DASS-21.